The form takes 15 minutes to complete if plans are not needed.

 - Location of emergency systems, identifying the power source and the system on plan

 The Commercial Electrical section of the Bureau of Development Services reviews the plans.
 It generally takes ten business days to review and issue the permit.
-If you have questions call Commercial Electrical Inspections.
+If you have questions, call Commercial Electrical Inspections.

-Commercial electrical inspections, results and corrections
+Schedule commercial electrical inspections, get inspection results and make corrections

 Not approved - there are some reasons why the electrical work did not get approved:

 - no access - the inspector may not have been able to inspect the work